postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 * Encrypting either every table in every database or only some tables in some databases
 * Encryption keys can be stored on various external key storage servers including Hashicorp Vault, KMIP servers.
 * Using one key for everything or different keys for different databases
-* Storing every key at the same key storage, or using different storages for different databases
+* Storing every key on the same key storage, or using different storages for different databases
 * Handling permissions: who can manage database specific or global permissions, who can create encrypted or not encrypted tables

 **Complete** means that `pg_tde` aims to encrypt data at rest.